What is the National Committee on North Korea? When and why was it formed?

 NCNK has two honorary co-chairs, Ambassador Thomas Hubbard and Ambassador Tony Hall.
-The Committee is managed by its two Co-Chairs, Robert Carlin and Rob Springs, and a Steering Committee.
+The Committee is managed by its two Co-Chairs, Scott Snyder and Robert Springs, and a Steering Committee.

-NCNK's Co-chairs and Steering Committee provide insight and direction, while Karin J. Lee, the Executive Director, conducts the daily operations.
+NCNK's Co-chairs and Steering Committee provide insight and direction, while Keith Luse, the Executive Director, conducts the daily operations.
 For a full list of the Steering Committee members, click here.

 Who are the members of the Committee?